-Mindfulness meditation to be exact has been known to help cure stress, anxiety, depression significantly amongst the human race dating back centuries ago.
+Mindfulness meditation to be exact, has been known to help cure stress, anxiety, and depression significantly amongst the human race, dating back centuries ago.

-However, what I’d like to do is to reintroduce you to meditation that can drive you deeper in peace unimaginably.
-Regardless if you have ‘never’ meditated, do sparingly, or a seasoned vet.
+However, what I’d like to do is to reintroduce you to meditation that can drive you deeper into peace unimaginably, regardless if you have “never” meditated, do it sparingly, or are a seasoned vet.

-And the inspiration came from a Facebook group that I’m a part of in which someone asked “What is Nirvana?”
+And the inspiration came from a Facebook group, that I’m a part of, in which someone asked

-I brought up meditation in the discussion because it is in those times when Nirvana has come the most sparingly, however and what I’m about to discuss is the nature of meditation as well as the nature of Nirvana which are both simultaneous.
+I brought up meditation in the discussion because it is in those times when Nirvana has come up the most sparingly, however and what I’m about to discuss is the nature of meditation, as well as the nature of Nirvana, which are both simultaneous.

 Firstly, when most think of meditation they think of sitting in a posture, closing the eyes and silencing the mind.
 (Although some do repeat mantras)